 I’ve been wanting to make a vegan rainbow striped cake recipe for such a long time and last week I finally got the chance as Cherry had a party for her 7th birthday.

 The great thing about this vegan cake recipe is that you can add any flavour you like, you can keep it plain with vanilla essence or go for something like almond or lemon.
 I actually made a delicious almond and raspberry cake as a variation of this recipe, without any colouring, for Cherry’s actual birthday when we were in Spain.
-I will also share the recipe for that as it was so good.

 NOTE: The consistency of this cake needs to be runnier than non-vegan cake mix, sometimes I adjust it a little bit with more dairy-free milk / flour but it needs to pour off a spoon quite easily as oppose to a thick drop like non-vegan cake mix.

 Cake Ingredients: This makes enough for two layers of cake so depending on how many you want you will need to multiply the recipe accordingly.
 I made six layers so used three batches of this cake mix.